8 Best Real Estate Markets In 2021

 But that isn’t all; while “best” is a subjective term, for us at Rocket Mortgage®, a great place to buy a home needs to have three things: affordability, job opportunities and fun things to do.
 (Great weather doesn’t hurt, either!)
 The cities below aren’t ranked, but they do fulfill all three requirements.

-And while current market trends are heavily impacted by the effects of the COVID-19 higher-than-average prices and shorter-than-average time on market nationwide, these cities are still some of the best for buyers due to steady economic and population growth, even amid the current situation.
+And while current market trends are heavily impacted by the effects of the COVID-19 higher-than-average prices and shorter-than-average time on market nationwide, these cities are still some of the best places to invest in real estate due to steady economic and population growth, even amid the current situation.

 Best Real Estate Markets in 2021